 My favorite time of year has arrived.
 Football season is in full swing.
 College basketball is gearing up.
 The air is turning crisp.
 The leaves are turning.
 The holidays are just around the corner.
 That can mean only one thing: it’s shoebox time.

 We choose to participate in Operation Christmas Child AS A FAMILY.
-Our 6-year-old daughter is involved in every phase, from choosing what to put in the boxes, to buying the items, packing the boxes, and dropping them off at the collection center.
-There are 5 good reasons we make this a family event.
+Our 9-year-old daughter is involved in every phase: buying the items, packing the boxes, and dropping them off at the collection center.
+There are 5 reasons we make this a family event.

 1. We want our daughter to discover the joy of giving.